 Examinations and Tests

-If your doctor suspects iron deficiency anemia, he or she will do a physical examination and ask about your symptoms and your medical history.
-Your doctor will want to know about:
+Your doctor will do a physical examination and ask about your symptoms and past health.
+Your doctor may ask about:

 - Your eating habits.